vitorlimac2/paralogQuantY/bin/4_createGroups_and_Count.md

 **Input:**

 * Tcruzi_CLBrener_Paralogy_TriTrypDB28_groups: File with the paralog group ids and list of group member genes;
-* \*.filtered.gtf.counts.txt: GTF weighted counts created by gemtools;
+* all_counts_joined.txt: replicate counts.

 **Output:**

-* Lib1.filtered.gtf.counts.WithParG.txt: tab-separated GTF weighted count file with the paralog group (PG) ID, list of counted genes (comma-separated) and sum the counts of the same PG.
+* group_count.txt: tab-separated GTF weighted count file with the paralog group (PG) ID, list of counted genes (pipe-separated) and sum the counts of the same PG.
 Genes that have not been assigned to any group do not have their counts changed;

 **Command-line**
 ```
-~$ java -jar paralogGroupQuant.jar -sum -g Tcruzi_CLBrener_Paralogy_TriTrypDB28_groups -c Lib1.filtered.gtf.counts.txt > Lib1.filtered.gtf.counts.WithParG.txt
+~$ java -jar paralogGroupQuant.jar -sum -g ../../paralogy/Tcruzi_CLBrener_Paralogy_TriTrypDB28_groups -c all_counts_joined.txt | sort -k1,1 > group_count.txt
 ```